atlemagnussen/garbage-collector/README.md

 The web client is just about looking up and displaying garbage calendar and give option to subscribe to notifications.
 The notifications are done through a service worker and the app is installable.
-It does not look great on desktop, but on mobile it's OK.
-You can swipe through the months.
+On mobile phone you can swipe through the months.

 ## Run locally and debug